darwinproject/darwin3/doc/phys_pkgs/radtrans.rst

 ^^^^^^^^^

 Include the word ``radtrans`` in ``packages.conf`` in your code directory.
-This will automatically turn on gchem, ptracers and exf.
-You will need to include the ``sun`` package.
+This will automatically include the exf package.
+Unless you are using the :varlink:`RT_useMeanCosSolz` runtime option, you will also neet to include the :ref:`sub_phys_pkg_sun`.

 Set compile-time options for radtrans in file :filelink:`~pkg/radtrans/RADTRANS_OPTIONS.h` (see table below).